-The Council believes that in order to meet the Government's objectives of a 30% reduction in energy usage in the area, the following will be the priority area for dwellings in the district:
+The Council believes the following will be the priority area for dwellings in the district:

-- Insulation of hot water tanks, cavity walls and lofts - Installation of double glazed windows - Draught proofing - Replacement of inefficient central heating boilers
+- Insulation of hot water tanks, cavity walls, attics and solid walls. - Installation of double glazed windows. - Draught proofing. - Replacement of inefficient central heating boilers.

 Mid Devon District Council look to achieve this by:-